 These are great for building towers and my kids really love them.
 Even though they’re cardboard and have been well-loved, ours have held up well over the years.

-These have been a favorite toy in our house for at least three years.
+These have been a favorite toy in our house for at least four years.
+They are pricey, but have been a good investment for our family.
 MagnaTiles provide endless entertainment and never seem to get old.
 My kids build castles, towers, houses, trucks, and more.
 There are sets of various sizes available.

 3. Lego Duplo